lesaux/puppet-percona/README.md

  [manage_user]

-Create a user for the percona install. requires percona_group, percona_gid, percona_user and percona_uid defined.
+Create a user for the percona install.
+Requires percona_group, percona_gid, percona_user and percona_uid defined.
+Valid values are 'true' or 'false'.
+Defaults to false

  [install_dir]